SeesKo/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 1. The first line of all files should be exactly #!/usr/bin/python3.
 2. A README.md file, at the root of the folder of the project, is mandatory.
-3. Your code should use the pycodestyle (version 2.8.)
+3. The code should use the pycodestyle (version 2.8.).
 4. All files must be executable.